Tours of the Capitol

-The Capitol Visitor Center, the main entrance to the U.S. Capitol, is located beneath the East Front plaza of the U.S. Capitol at First Street and East Capitol Street.
+The Capitol Visitor Center, is located beneath the East Front plaza of the U.S. Capitol at First Street and East Capitol Street.
 Getting to the Capitol »

 Tours and Passes - Admission to the Capitol Visitor Center is free.
 However, passes are required for tours of the historic Capitol and must be reserved in advance.
 You may also reserve a tour through the offices of one of your senators or your representative.

 Visitors with Disabilities - The Capitol Visitor Center is fully accessible to people with disabilities.
 All films have open captioning.
 In addition, there are a variety of other services for visitors with disabilities, including adaptive tours of the Capitol, wheelchairs, and sign-language interpreting services for individuals who are deaf or hard of hearing.
 More Information on Accessibility »

 Service Animals - Service animals are allowed in the Capitol Visitor Center and the Capitol.